amirkhaki/gold-digger/README.md

 python main.py --initial-papers <paper_id_1> <paper_id_2> ... --filter <filter_1> --filter <filter_2> ...
 ```

+**Note:** If you interrupt the process with `Ctrl-C`, the papers that have been processed so far will be saved to the output file.

 ### Arguments

 *   `--initial-papers`: A list of initial paper IDs to start the snowballing from.
 These can be Semantic Scholar Paper IDs, DOIs, or arXiv IDs.
 (Required, unless using `--convert-to-bibtex`)